What we know about the luxury yacht disaster off the Sicilian coast

 – What search and rescue efforts are under way?

-Salvatore Cocina, the head of Sicily’s civil protection agency, confirmed two bodies had been found in the yacht on Wednesday.
+Salvatore Cocina, the head of Sicily’s civil protection agency, told the PA news agency that four bodies have been recovered and that efforts to bring a fifth to shore are “ongoing.”

-A total of four bodies have been found inside the wreck of the boat, reports have said.

 Vincenzo Zagarola of the Italian coastguard previously said the missing tourists were all feared dead.